Focus 17: An A-Z of Chinese History

-From noodles to dim sum to desserts, we take you on a mouthwatering tour of a nation’s favourite dishes, talking about their origins, how they are prepared and a few of the best places to enjoy them.
+From noodles to dim sum to desserts, we take you on a mouthwatering tour of 50 different types of Chinese food, talking about their origins, how they are prepared and a few of the best places to enjoy them.

 First on the menu is an introduction of the Four “Great” Cuisines of China: Shandong cuisine or lu cai, from the north; Sichuan cuisine or chuan cai for the western regions; Huaiyang cuisine from the eastern coast; and Cantonese cuisine or yue cai from the south.
 After that there is a selection of dishes from each culinary style, plus an extra category for favourites that originate from other parts of China, including Yunnan, Dongbei, Hunan and Xinjiang.

 Happy reading – and happy eating!

 To download China In 50 Dishes, click here

 To read it online, check out the chapters below

 Focus 12: The Pearl River Delta

 How much do you know about the Pearl River Delta?
 For many of us the short answer is ‘not enough’, especially for a region that is now a crucial contributor to global growth.

 Week in China looks at how the Pearl River Delta (usually abbreviated as the PRD) has emerged as an economic powerhouse – contributing about a tenth of China’s GDP.
 In the sections below we review its key cities and companies, and outline some of the challenges and opportunities it will face in the years ahead.

 Exclusively sponsored by HSBC.